-How to donate your car and get a tax deduction
+How to Donate your Car and Get a Tax Deduction?

 You may not be surprised that some scammers are prepared to siphon off money from charitable car donations.
 But you might be shocked that there seems to be a small industry dedicated to doing just that.

 This article arms you with the information you need to avoid these scams.
-To protect yourself and those who need your generosity, read on.

 Why donate your old vehicle?

-Why do scammers scam?
+How do scammers operate?

 Obviously, scammers are in it for the money.
 But how do they benefit?